RoamGuru Roam Guru

 Barley Wood Walled Garden, Long Lane, Wrington BS40 5SA | 01934 863 713

-Twenty minutes south of Ashton Court (you'll need a car or taxi), The Ethicurean occupies a Victorian walled garden with a restaurant that practices what they call "ethicureanism"—ethical eating, local sourcing, fermentation, preservation.
-The autumn tasting menu (£65) is a journey through Somerset's harvest: wild mushrooms, game, apples, pears, the last of the summer vegetables.
+Twenty minutes south of Ashton Court (you'll need a car or taxi), The Ethicurean occupies a Victorian walled garden with a restaurant practising "ethicureanism"—ethical eating, local sourcing, fermentation, preservation.
+The autumn tasting menu (£65) journeys through Somerset's harvest: wild mushrooms, game, apples, pears, the last summer vegetables preserved in creative ways.

 51.4554°N, -2.5934°W

-The Christmas Steps are exactly what they sound like—a steep, cobbled lane lined with independent shops that feels like Diagon Alley minus the wizards.
-Built in 1669, supposedly to help horses climb the hill (the steps are actually easier than a steep slope if you're a horse), it's now home to:
+Exactly what they sound like—a steep, cobbled lane lined with independent shops that feels like Diagon Alley.
+Built in 1669, supposedly to help horses climb the hill, it's now home to:

-The Christmas Steps Gallery (No. 11)—Local art, crafts, the kind of things you actually want to take home instead of mass-produced tat.
+The Christmas Steps Gallery (No. 11)—Local art, crafts, things you actually want to take home.

 The Spyglass (No. 8)—Taxidermy, medical instruments, Victorian curiosities.
 Perfect for weird gifts.